How to Recover Deleted Files From a Flash Drive

 How to Recover Permanently Deleted Files From a Flash Drive

-With the right flash drive recovery tool, you should be able to recover your lost data in no time and with very little effort required.
+With the right USB drive recovery tool, you should be able to recover data from flash drive in no time and with minimal effort required.
 For the purposes of our demonstration, we’re using the tool recommended earlier in this article, Disk Drill.
-Here’s how to use it:

 1. Download Disk Drill from its official website and launch the downloaded installer to install the flash drive recovery tool on your computer.
 The installer will guide you through the entire installation process step by step.